fernandozuher/naoqi_webots/README.md

 --------------
 ***Webots console***

 I formated the log of the running-controller displayed in the "Webots console" window.
 That helped me to identify 3 error spots inside the controller.
-Look the file error_log.txt in this directory.
+Look the file error_log.md in this directory.

 --------------
 ***camelCase -> snake_case***